vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

 Pokemon
 ========

-This example uses the 'pokemon' and 'combats' datasets to predict the winner of a 1-on-1 Pokemon battle.
+This example uses the ``pokemon`` and ``combats`` datasets to predict the winner of a 1-on-1 Pokemon battle.
 You can download the Jupyter Notebook of the study here and two datasets:

 `pokemon <https://github.com/vertica/VerticaPy/tree/master/examples/learn/pokemon/pokemons.csv>`_